-Object code Description 6700 PROPERTY (Use detailed codes below) 6710 Land and Existing Land Improvements-Expenditures for the purchase of land and the existing land improvements thereon.
+Object code Description Function guidance 6700 PROPERTY (Use detailed codes below) 6710 Land and Existing Land Improvements-Expenditures for the purchase of land and the existing land improvements thereon.
 Include the present value amount of land leases in the year of acquisition.
 Periodic financed purchase and lease payments should be coded to expenditure object codes 6832 and 6842.
 Also included are special assessments against a district for capital improvements such as streets, curbs, and drains.
 Expenditures for improving sites and adjacent ways after acquisition should generally be coded to expenditure object codes 6300, 6450, or to a code under 6730, as appropriate.
 Land and existing land improvements costs cannot be paid for from the M&O Fund.
-6720 Buildings -Expenditures for acquiring existing buildings.
+6720 Buildings-Expenditures for acquiring existing buildings.
 Also, include the present value amount of building leases in the year of acquisition.
-Periodic financed purchase and lease payments should be coded to expenditure object codes 6832 and 6842 .
-Expenditures for the contracted construction of buildings, for major permanent structural alterations, and for the initial or additional installation of heating and ventilating systems, fire protection systems, and other service systems in existing buildings should be coded to expenditure object code 6450 .
-Buildings built and alterations performed by district employees should be coded as salaries, benefits, and materials in the applicable object codes in the 6100s , 6200s , 6610 , and 6730s .
-Building rent should be coded to expenditure object code 6440 .
+Periodic financed purchase and lease payments should be coded to expenditure object codes 6832 and 6842.
+Expenditures for the contracted construction of buildings, for major permanent structural alterations, and for the initial or additional installation of heating and ventilating systems, fire protection systems, and other service systems in existing buildings should be coded to expenditure object code 6450.
+Buildings built and alterations performed by district employees should be coded as salaries, benefits, and materials in the applicable object codes in the 6100s, 6200s, 6610, and 6730s.
+Building rent should be coded to expenditure object code 6440.
 Building costs cannot be paid for from the M&O Fund.
-6730 Equipment (Use detail iled codes below 6731- 6739 Expenditures for initial, additional, and replacement equipment in the categories below.
-Periodic financed purchase and lease payments should be coded to expenditure object codes 6832 and 6842.
-Equipment should be classified in the applicable detailed object codes below and cannot be paid for from the M&O Fund.
-See the equipment capital and noninstructional software coding tools at the end of the chart of accounts to help determine the appropriate coding for equipment and software purchases.
-Cost Less than \$5,000 Cost \$5,000 or More Equipment Categories 6731 and/or 6732 6733 Furniture and Equipment (see examples on next page) 6734 and/or 6735 6736 Vehicles (Buses, cars, trucks, vans, etc.) 6737 and/or 6738 6739 Technology-Related Hardware and Software (see examples on next page) an item is equipm allow correct codi ent or a supply. ing of equipment ation of lower co e a dollar threshold for determining whether The detailed equipment classifications above in accordance with Arizona requirements and st items for federal grant reporting, including
+6730 Equipment (Use detail iled codes below) 6731- 6739 1.1.
+D. C. H. C. accounts to he instructional software coding tools at the elp determine the appropriate coding for Cost Less than \$5,000 Cost \$5,000 or More Equipment Categories 6731 and/or 6732 6733 Furniture and Equipment (see examples on next page) 6734 and/or 6735 6736 Vehicles (Buses, cars, trucks, vans, etc.) 6737 and/or 6738 6739 Technology-Related Hardware and Software (see examples on next page) an item is equipm allow correct cod ent or a supply. ing of equipment ation of lower co re a dollar threshold for determining whether The detailed equipment classifications above in accordance with Arizona requirements and ost items for federal grant reporting, including